 Smoked Acrylic Pendant Lamp

-Materials: Smoked greyish/brown clear acrylic trumpet lampshade.
-Aluminium, chromed parts and clear orange plastic rectangular blocks.
+Materials: Smoked greyish-brown clear translucent acrylic conical trumpet lampshade.
+Aluminium diffuser with clear orange plastic rectangular blocks.
 Several chrome parts.
 Bakelite E27 socket.

 Cord Length: 60 cm / 23.62’’

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.